 - articles addressing general theoretical or methodological questions that are of interest to scholars in a wide range of fields.
 Contributors should bear in mind New Literary History’s international and intellectually diverse readership.

-Endnotes are used rather than bibliographies.
-Chicago style is preferred.
-Contributions of 6,000-10,000 words can be submitted by regular mail or e-mail.
+Note that the journal receives a very large volume of contributions every year, and that our rate of acceptance tends to hover around 5 percent.
+For this reason we are unable to provide reader reports on most submissions.
+Endnotes are used rather than bibliographies, and Chicago style is preferred.
+Contributions of 6,000-10,000 words can be submitted by regular mail or email.
 NLH does not publish digressive endnotes.

 Address all editorial communications to: